-Although the Company utilized its revolving note purchase facility and completed a term securitization during the year ended December 31, 2001, the structures did not lend themselves to some of the strategies the Company has used in the past to minimize interest rate risk, as described below.
+ITEM 7A.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK the Company has used in the past to minimize interest rate risk, as described below.
 Specifically, the rate on the Certificates issued by the revolving note purchase facility is adjustable and there is no pre-funding component to the revolving note purchase facility or term securitization.
 The Company does intend to issue fixed rate Certificates and to include pre-funding structures for future term securitization transactions, whereby the amount of asset-backed securities issued exceeds the amount of Contracts initially sold to the Trusts.
 In pre-funding, the proceeds from the pre-funded portion are held in an escrow account until the Company sells the additional Contracts to the Trust in amounts up to the balance of the pre-funded escrow account.
 In pre-funded securitizations, the Company locks in the borrowing costs with respect to the Contracts it subsequently delivers to the Trust.
-However, the Company incurs an expense in pre-funded securitizations equal to the difference between the money market yields earned on the proceeds held in escrow prior to subsequent delivery of Contracts and the interest rate paid on the asset-backed securities outstanding, the amount as to which there can be no assurance.
+However, the Company incurs an expense in pre-funded securitizations equal to the difference between the money market yields earned on the proceeds held in escrow prior to subsequent delivery of Contracts and the interest rate paid on the assetbacked securities outstanding, the amount as to which there can be no assurance.
 In addition, the Contracts the Company does purchase and securitize have fixed rates of interest, whereas the Company's interest expense related to the current note purchase facility is based on a variable rate.
 Historically, the Company's term securitization facilities had fixed rates of interest.
 Therefore, some of the strategies the Company has used in the past to minimize interest rate risk do not currently apply.